 For the child that wants to become an artists, a few drawing skills can go a long way.
 They can learn how to draw on their own using this book

 My kids just love their Echo Dot.
 We have Amazon Music, so they can play their favorite playlists and also do things like set an alarm.

 It’s not an expensive piece of technology, but something they will use every day.

 I’m just in LOVE with this plum colored Echo Dot!

 Getting your child a mini size couch or recliner that folds out to a mat is a hit in the making.
 It’s practical because they can use it when reading in their rooms or watching TV with the family.
 But it’s fun because it changes shape and use (they can even nap on it!)!

-Whether it’s a guitar, keyboard, ukelele or some other instrument, giving your child the gift of music is mind-expanding!
+Whether it’s a guitar like this one, a keyboard, ukulele or some other instrument, giving your child the gift of music is mind-expanding!

 13. Guitar lessons

 Take it a step further and give your child music lessons so they can play their new instrument!
 Learning to read and play music is learning another language and helps with brain development.

 Do you have a child who loves playing with hair or having their hair styled?
 Give them a bunch of different colored bows or hair clips and watch the fun begin!